TheSLinux-forks/myquartz-scim2uim/README.md

 ## Warning

-We swich to new branch **v3** which is clean and flexible.
+We switch to new branch **v3** which is clean and flexible.
 This branch does exist as part of the history, and it is not actively maintained.
 The latest tag on this branch **v1.1.0**.